lotuskshetri/e-pharma_recommendation/README.md

 # e-pharma_recommendation

+The csv files cannot be shared only the contents of the notebook are available to be seen.

 Tasks
 1. EDA
 2. Predicts the products that a customer is likely to purchase based on their past interactions.